Jeremy McNichols Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Recent Performances

-- In last week's matchup with the 49ers, McNichols picked up 31 yards on seven carries (averaging 4.4 yards per attempt).
+- Against the 49ers last week, McNichols rushed seven times for 31 yards (4.4 yards per carry).

-- McNichols has run for 73 yards on 21 carries (24.3 yards per game) on the ground over his last three games.
+- During his last three games, McNichols has 73 rushing yards on 21 carries (24.3 yards per game), with zero touchdowns.

 McNichols' Tennessee Teammates